GoogleCloudPlatform/terraform-ecommerce-microservices-on-gke/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug and error you ecountered.
+about: Report a bug or error with this repository.

 ---